 Attomstack M4 Portable Laser Marker

-Attomstack M4 is a sturdy yet handheld laser marker with 20W IR laser specially designed for laser marking job.
-It also offers laser wavelength of 1064nm which is suitable to engrave or laser mark metal, alloys and metal oxide.
-This portable laser engraver ensures accuracy level of 0.01 mm which seems like an original version of the Enjoywood laser.
-This laser engraver is lightweight, allowing you to carry whereever you need it.
+Attomstack M4 is a sturdy yet handheld laser marker with a 20W IR laser specially designed for laser marking jobs.
+It also offers a laser wavelength of 1064nm which is suitable for engraving or laser marking metal, alloys, and metal oxide.
+This portable laser engraver ensures an accuracy level of 0.01 mm which seems like an original version of the Enjoywood laser.
+This laser engraver is lightweight, allowing you to carry it anywhere you need it.

-As per our analysis, Attomstack M4 is almost 5 times efficient than the blue ray laser marker which are bulky as well as expensive than this.
+As per our analysis, Attomstack M4 is almost 5 times more efficient than the blue ray laser marker which is bulky as well as more expensive than this.
 Additionally, with this 20W IR laser module, you can engrave plastic or metal items with a resolution of 4k which is unbelievable.

-Below metal engraving shows how amazing Atomstack M4 was:
+Below metal engraving below shows how amazing Atomstack M4 was:

-Overall, the structure of this laser engraver is made by anodized allow consequencing lightweight portability.
-Besides, this laser marker will offer a lifetime of almost 20000 working hours which make it worthy.
+Overall, the structure of this laser engraver is made by anodized consequencing lightweight portability.
+Besides, this laser marker will offer a lifetime of almost 20000 working hours which makes it worthy.

 If you consider the compatibility, the M4 works with any operating system and supports lightburn.
-It supports file type such as PLT, DXF, BMP, JPG, JPEG including Code39, EAN, PDF417, DM.
+It supports file types such as PLT, DXF, BMP, JPG, and JPEG including Code39, EAN, PDF417, and DM.

 the work area is 70*70mm which is enough for laser marking.
-However, there is not batch processing option, neither the slide extension feature like the xTool F1 and LaserPecker LX1.
+However, there is not batch processing option, nor is there a slide extension feature like the xTool F1 and LaserPecker LX1.

-Overll, Attomstack M4 is a true handheld laser engraver which is available nearly $1000 with a capacity to engrave just anything including hard metal.
+Overall, Attomstack M4 is a true handheld laser engraver that is available for nearly $1000 with a capacity to engrave just anything including hard metal.

-The M4 arrives in a semi-assembled version that eliminates assembly time by 50% if you compare it to other laser engravers such as xTool D1 pro or Raycus fiber laser.
+The M4 arrives in a semi-assembled version that eliminates assembly time by 50% compared to other laser engravers such as xTool D1 pro or Raycus fiber laser.

-If you have a closer look at the Atomstack’s laser machine portfolio, there are hefty numbers of diode lasers which stregthened company’s overall knowhow in this industry.
-Even though, Atomstack is still fighting with its innovation to other similar competitors like xTool & LaserPecker, still it earns customers’ loyalty with its low-cost laser module.
+If you have a closer look at Atomstack’s laser machine portfolio, there are hefty numbers of diode lasers that strengthened the company’s overall know-how in this industry.
+Even though Atomstack is still fighting with its innovation to other similar competitors like xTool & LaserPecker, still it earns customers’ loyalty with its low-cost laser module.

-Apparently Atomstack, M4 is the very first smart yet handheld laser engraver but there is another version which is called MR 20 having the capacity.
+Atomstack M4 is the very first smart yet handheld laser engraver but there is another version which is called MR 20 that has the capacity.
 Also, The MR 20 is only designed to place small laser markings whereas the M4 offers you a choice of either to laser mark or laser engrave at 4K.

-Additionally, Atomstack also sell IR laser module which easily fits in their diode laser set offering DIY laser crafters a chance to engrave at 1064 nm.
-However, there are a lot more chances of bringing new innovation if M4 is compared with portable laser machines such xTool F1 and LP4.
+Additionally, Atomstack also sells an IR laser module that easily fits in their diode laser set offering DIY laser crafters a chance to engrave at 1064 nm.
+However, there are a lot more chances of bringing innovation if M4 is compared with portable laser machines such xTool F1 and LP4.